AnantharamanLab/CheckAMG/README.md

                         Output directory for all generated files and folders (Required).
                         (default: None)
   -g GENOMES, --genomes GENOMES
                         Input viral genome(s) in nucleotide fasta format (.fna or .fasta).
-                        Expectation is that individual virus genomes are single contigs.
+Expectation is that individual virus genomes are single contigs. (default: None)
-                        (default: None)
   -vg VMAGS, --vmags VMAGS
                         Path to folder containing vMAGs (multiple contigs) rather than single-contig viral genomes.
 Expectation is that the folder contains one .fna or .fasta file per virus genome and that each genome contains multiple contigs. (default: None) -p PROTEINS, --proteins PROTEINS
                         Input viral genome(s) in amino-acid fasta format (.faa or .fasta).
 Required if --input_type is prot.
-Expectations are that the amino- acid sequence headers are in Prodigal format (>[CONTIG NAME]_[CDS NUMBER] # START # END # FRAME # ...) and that each contig encoding proteins represents a single virus genome. (default: None) -vp VMAG_PROTEINS, --vmag_proteins VMAG_PROTEINS
+Expectations are that the amino-acid sequence headers are in Prodigal format (>[CONTIG NAME]_[CDS NUMBER] # START # END # FRAME # ...) and that each contig encoding proteins represents a single virus genome.
+                        (default: None)
+  -vp VMAG_PROTEINS, --vmag_proteins VMAG_PROTEINS
                         Path to folder containing vMAGs (multiple contigs) in amino-acid fasta format (.faa or .fasta) rather than single-contig viral